EdTComeau/edtcomeau.github.io/_posts/2022-07-27-TheStaffOfOnlyKillingBadPeople.md

 You- "Nice to meet you, I heard I am going to be your right hand man."

-Mr. E- "Take a seat next to me, you got here at a busy time" Motions to the other Evil henchmen "Have you got the staff?"
+Mr. E- "Take a seat next to me, you got here at a busy time"

+*Motions to the other Evil henchmen*

+Mr. E- "Have you got the staff?"

 Evil Henchman- "we got it sir"

 Mr. E- "You got that *The Staff Of Killing Bad People* I asked for"